tokyovigilante/Curses/README.md

 # Curses
-Curses provides a Swift object wrapper for the curses programming library for Linux (tested on Ubuntu 16.04, 18.04)
+Curses provides a Swift object wrapper for the ncurses programming library for Linux (tested on Ubuntu 16.04, 18.04, Fedora 33)

 ## What is Curses?
 Curses enables better-looking, text-based (console) applications in a terminal-agnostic manner.